Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Coastal Carolina vs. Appalachian State College Football Odds, Plays and Insights

-Sun Belt foes meet when the Coastal Carolina Chanticleers (6-0, Sun Belt) visit the Appalachian State Mountaineers (4-2, 0-0 Sun Belt) on Wednesday, October 20, 2021 at Kidd Brewer Stadium.
-Coastal Carolina is favored by 3.5 points.
+The Coastal Carolina Chanticleers (6-0, Sun Belt) are favored by 3.5 points when they visit the Appalachian State Mountaineers (4-2, 0-0 Sun Belt) in Sun Belt action on Wednesday, October 20, 2021 at Kidd Brewer Stadium.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.